facundoallia/Exploring-the-Relationship-between-Elon-Musk-s-Tweets-and-Dogecoin-Volatility-with-NLP-and-Econometr/README.md

 <p align="center"><img src="https://github.com/facundoallia/Exploring-the-Relationship-between-Elon-Musk-s-Tweets-and-Dogecoin-Volatility-with-NLP-and-Econometr/blob/main/images/wordcloud_doge.png?raw=true" alt="dogecoin" style="width: 100%;">

 ### Price analysis
+We can visualize the percent change of DOGE after Elon Musk tweets in a Plotly chart:

 <p align="center"><img src="https://github.com/facundoallia/Exploring-the-Relationship-between-Elon-Musk-s-Tweets-and-Dogecoin-Volatility-with-NLP-and-Econometr/blob/main/images/doge_price_tweets.png?raw=true" alt="dogecoin" style="width: 100%;">

 As we can see in the graph above, the tweets led to important fluctuations in price, but not all the tweets produced positive impacts.
 In order to analyze the strong of the correlation, a first approximation is to compare the mean price change of DOGE/USDT with the mean price change after Elon Musk posts a DOGE-related tweet.